 Rosacea is a chronic rash involving the central face that most often affects those aged 30 to 60.
-It is common in those with fair skin, blue eyes and of Celtic origin.
+It is common in those with fair skin, blue eyes and Celtic origins.
 It may be transient, recurrent or persistent and is characterised by its colour, red.

 What is the cause of rosacea?

 There are several theories regarding the cause of rosacea, including genetic, environmental, vascular and inflammatory factors.
-Chronic exposure to ultraviolet radiation plays a part.
+Skin damage due to chronic exposure to ultraviolet radiation plays a part.

-The skin's innate immune response appears to be important in rosacea, as high concentrations of antimicrobial peptides such as cathelicidins have been observed.
-Cathelicidin is important as part of the skin's normal defence against microbes.
+The skin's innate immune response appears to be important, as high concentrations of antimicrobial peptides such as cathelicidins have been observed in rosacea.
+Cathelicidins are part of the skin's normal defence against microbes.

-Cathelicidin promotes infiltration of neutrophils in the dermis and dilation of blood vessels.
-Neutrophils release nitric acid also resulting in vasodilation.
-Fluid leaks out of these dilated blood vessels causing swelling (oedema); proinflmamatory cytokines leak into the dermis, and increase the inflammation.
+Cathelicidins promote infiltration of neutrophils in the dermis and dilation of blood vessels.
+Neutrophils release nitric acid also promoting vasodilation.
+Fluid leaks out of these dilated blood vessels causing swelling (oedema); and proinflammatory cytokines leak into the dermis, increasing the inflammation.

 Hair follicle mites (Demodex folliculorum) are sometimes observed within rosacea papules but their role is unclear.